Nandalu/NDLAnnotationClustering/README.md

 git submodule add https://github.com/Nandalu/NDLAnnotationClustering
 ```

-Then manually add to your project, like "Apps with Multiple Xcode Projects" as follows:
+Then manually add project file to your project, like "Apps with Multiple Xcode Projects" as follows:

 1. Drag `NDLAnnotationClustering.xcodeproj` into your project.
 2. Project settings - Targets - General - Embedded Binaries: add `NDLAnnotationClustering.frameworkiOS`

 See more ways on Apple's [Technical Note TN2435: Embedding Frameworks In An App](https://developer.apple.com/library/content/technotes/tn2435/).

+Final words: For optimizing your app size, add source files (rather than project file) directly to your project.

 ## How to Use